asRot0/Image-viewer-and-editor/README.md

 After running `run.py`, the main interface will appear.

 ### Opening an Image
-Use the **File Path Panel** to select an image from your file system.
+Use the **File Path Panel** to select your image file 📂 from your file system.
 Click the button to open the file explorer and choose your desired image.

 ### Editing the Image
 - **Position Tab**: Adjust the rotation and zoom level using sliders.
-You can also flip the image vertically or horizontally.
+You can also flip the image vertically or horizontally. 🔄
 - **Color Tab**: Modify properties like brightness, contrast, and vibrance.
-You can also convert the image to grayscale or invert its colors.
+You can also convert the image to grayscale or invert its colors. 🌈
-- **Effects Tab**: Apply various effects to the image, including blur and contour.
+- **Effects Tab**: Apply various effects to the image, including blur and contour. ✨

 ### Exporting the Edited Image
 - Use the `Export` section to specify a name and choose the format (JPG or PNG).
-Click the save button to export your edited image.
+Click the save button to export your edited image. 💾

 ## Code Structure
 The project is organized as follows: